The Best Sustainable + Zero-Waste Eateries in Berlin

 Last updated: August 8, 2024

-Today this has translated to a culture where Berliners value thrifting, plant-based options, recycling, public transit, cycling, and low waste alternatives where possible.
-A few establishments in Berlin especially stand out when discussing eco-friendly and innovative spots in the city.
+Today this has translated to a culture where Berliners value thrifting, plant-based options, recycling, public transit, cycling, and low-waste alternatives where possible.
+A few of these establishments especially stand out when discussing eco-friendly and innovative spots in the city.
+This list certainly has room to grow as more low-waste initiatives take hold in Berlin.
+Don’t hesitate to reach out and let me know about more sustainable spots I should visit in Berlin.

 FREA (Bakery)